 - Requested the SBSTA to provide advice on how the assessments of the IPCC can inform the global stocktake of the implementation of the Agreement pursuant to its Article 14 of the Agreement and report on this matter to the Ad Hoc Working Group on the Paris Agreement (APA) at its second session (paragraph 101).
 For the advice provided, please see the SBSTA 45 report, paragraphs 47-56.

-The IPCC will complete the following products in its sixth assessment cycle:
+The IPCC will publish the following products in its sixth assessment cycle:

 A Special Report on climate change, desertification, land degradation, sustainable land management, food security, and greenhouse gas fluxes in terrestrial ecosystems, published on 8 August 2019.